Adam Ben Lamin

-Adam Karim Ben Lamin (آدَم كَرِيْم بن لَامِيْن; born 2 June 2001) is a professional footballer who plays as a centre-back for Jönköpings Södra.
+Adam Karim Ben Lamin (آدَم كَرِيْم بن لَامِيْن; born 2 June 2001) is a professional footballer who plays as a centre-back for KÍ.
 Born in Sweden, he plays for the Tunisia national team.

 Early life

 Ben Lamin was born in Solna, and grew up in the Rinkeby-Kista district of Stockholm.

 Career

 Ben Lamin began playing football with the youth academy of Vasalund at the age of 4, and moved to the academy of AIK at the age of 10.
 After working his way up the U17 and U19 teams for AIK, he returned to Vasalund on loan in February 2018.
 He returned to AIK in 2018, and after a strong preseason signed a professional contract with them on 1 January 2019.
 On 16 August 2019, he went on loan with Utsikten in the Ettan.
 After returning to AIK, he trained with the professionals but did not make a competitive appearance for the club.

 On 25 January 2021, Ben Lamin transferred to the Superettan club Jönköpings Södra on a 2-year contract.